Are you ready for your January tax deadline?

 If you’re a Cashplus business customer and require a statement, these are available to be downloaded or printed for up to 18 months within Online Servicing.
 Simply log in and head to ‘Statements’ in Online Servicing.
 For any statements past this date, please Contact Us.

-If you're not yet a Cashplus Bank Customer, you can apply for a Business Account with us by completing our online application form, which takes less than 5 minutes.
+If you're not yet a Cashplus Bank Customer, you can apply for a Business Bank Account with us which takes less than 5 minutes.

 How do I file and pay my tax return?

 To file, just log in to your HMRC account and follow the instructions.
 Once your tax bill is calculated, it will include details of where to make your payment.
 Remember – the deadline is 31st January annually.
 In 2021, customers have been given an extension if they cannot file their tax return on time.
 They now have up to the 28th February to file it online.
 However, HMRC is still encouraging those who can to submit it for the original deadline of the 31st January.